-Diversity of opinions, thoughts, and ideas is foundational for creativity & positive change, yet difference is often demonized.
+Diversity of opinions, thoughts, and ideas is foundational for creativity & positive change, yet these differences is often demonized.
 We demonize a point of view: pro-life vs. pro-choice, liberal vs. conservative, without taking the time to understand someone’s perspective.
-People often believe they’re view is right and those that differ are wrong (i.e. idiots, foolish, uneducated, brainwashed, etc.).
+People often believe their view is right and those that differ are wrong (i.e. idiots, foolish, uneducated, brainwashed, etc.).

 Unfortunately, this polarized approach eliminates the opportunity for dialogue.
-Healthy dialogue involves putting effort into understanding anothers point of view.
-It means listening for learning & understanding while withholding judgement.
+Healthy dialogue involves putting effort into understanding another’s point of view.
+It means listening for learning & understanding while withholding judgment.